 - Terrace level seating is bargain priced and comprised of thirty-nine sections

-- There are 70 luxury box suites in total
+- There are 70 luxury box suites at Miller Park

 You can enter any gate with your Miller Park tickets, as the stadium is fully accessible from any entrance.
 Former Milwaukee Brewers slugger Robin Yount provided his input on field design, but he left it up to the professionals to decide the seating layout.
 There is not a bad seat at Miller Park.
 If you are one of the nearly 42,000 fans at a sold out game, you will not be disappointed with your view of home plate.